 - 24/7 live chat and customer support available

 ExpressVPN is one of the best services available for bypassing content blocks.
-Its DNS leak protection keeps your true location securely hidden and ensures you can bypass regional restrictions on streaming websites.
-During testing, I found it easy to access region-locked content like Netflix, BBC iPlayer, and HBO with multiple devices connected.
-I didn’t get a single error message to stop me from accessing content on my laptop, smartphone, or tablet.
+Its DNS leak protection keeps your true location securely hidden and ensures you can bypass regional restrictions.
+During testing, I found it easy to access region-locked content like Netflix, BBC iPlayer, and HBO with multiple devices encrypted.
+I didn’t get a single error message to stop me from accessing content.

-With support for 5 devices at once per account, ExpressVPN allows for the smallest number of simultaneous connections of all the VPNs on this list.
-However, this is still enough to use on all your devices, and maybe even some of your friends’ and family’s so that you can all enjoy geo-exclusive Netflix or BBC iPlayer content together.
+ExpressVPN has the smallest number of simultaneous connections — just 5 — of all the VPNs on this list.
+However, this is still enough to use on all your devices.

-In addition, ExpressVPN’s exceptional speeds more than make up for how many device connections it allows.
-I conducted tests at peak and off-peak times and found its servers never dropped below 50Mbps.
-My fastest speed was 57.35Mbps when 1 device was connected.
+The exceptional speeds more than make up for the low number of devices.
+I tested it during peak and off-peak times and found that its server speeds never dropped below 50Mbps.
+My fastest speed was 57.35Mbps when connecting on 1 device.
 When I connected 5 devices at the same time, I had an average speed of just over 51Mbps.
-My connection on all 5 devices was fast enough to stream, download, and browse the web without any noticeable differences.
-I streamed an episode of Peaky Blinders in HD on BBC iPlayer on all the devices at once.
-The episode only took a few seconds to load on each device and didn’t lag at all.
+I streamed an episode of Peaky Blinders in HD on BBC iPlayer on all 5 devices at once.
+The episode only took a few seconds to load and didn’t lag at all.

-When using ExpressVPN you can rest assured knowing your devices are protected with some of the best security features in the industry.
-It uses the same grade of encryption as the military, meaning there’s no way hackers will be able to intercept your connection and steal your sensitive personal information.
-Its Perfect Forward Secrecy technology provides an additional layer of safety by creating a new unique encryption key for every browsing session and making it even more difficult for cyber criminals to gain access.
+When using ExpressVPN, you can rest assured knowing your devices are protected with some of the best security features in the industry.
+It uses military-grade encryption, meaning there’s no way hackers can intercept your connection and steal your sensitive information.
+Its Perfect Forward Secrecy technology provides extra safety by creating a new unique encryption key for every browsing session.
+This makes it even more difficult for cybercriminals to gain access.